 - Pray for funds to build a small shop so the tower ministry can continue operating.

 - Pray that stones can be obtained to improve the road to the Hulses’ office.
+In the third year of building a house for themselves to live in along with ministry facilities, the Hulses are paying for the materials as cash comes available.

 Photo 1: From left, Bob Meier, Lionel Cicilia, Jonas Fischer, Benny Sargoza, Jim Hulse and Kevin Baker take a break from work on the Bonaire Power Up project.
 Photo 2: Hulse operates the powerful winch that raised and lowered crewman and equipment for work on the radio towers.